maddiemort/vexillologist/README.md

   && nix fmt`.
 - That commit should include the updated `CHANGELOG.md`, generated with `convco changelog -u
   $(convco version --bump) > CHANGELOG.md`.
-  - Unfortunately, after doing this you'll have to update the file to replace `HEAD` in the URL in the new section heading with `v<version>`.
 - That commit should be tagged with `v<version>`.
 - The commit should be pushed to `main`, and the tag pushed as well.
 This will trigger the [`cargo-dist`][cargo-dist] workflow to build the artifacts and create the release on GitHub.